Scholarship applications for 2022 classes are available here.

 Each year, the Folk School awards a limited number of scholarships to those who would otherwise be unable to attend due to financial limitations.
-Scholarships provide partial or full financial support for tuition, housing and meals.
+Scholarships provide partial or full financial support for tuition, housing, and meals.

 FOLK SCHOOL-FUNDED SCHOLARSHIPS

-Folk School Tuition-Only Scholarships provide financial support to those who need help covering the cost of tuition for any full-price, weekend or week-long class at the Folk School.
+Folk School Tuition-Only Scholarships provide financial support to those who need help covering the cost of tuition for any full-price, weekend or weeklong class at the Folk School.
 Tuition scholarships are awarded according to financial need and on a first-come, first-served basis.

-Folk School Full Scholarships cover the cost of tuition, housing and meals for any full-price, weekend or week-long class.
-Full scholarships are intended to support individuals who are actively involved in the preservation of traditional craft, music and dance, use craft for philanthropic purposes, are studying or teaching craft, are working towards practicing craft on a professional or semi-professional level and/or live in the Appalachian region.
+Folk School Full Scholarships cover the cost of tuition, housing, and meals for any full-price, weekend or weeklong class.
+Full scholarships are intended to support individuals who are actively involved in the preservation of traditional craft, music, and dance, use craft for philanthropic purposes, are studying or teaching craft, are working towards practicing craft on a professional or semi-professional level and/or live in the Appalachian region.

-Craft & Visual Art Scholarship
+Craft & Visual Arts Scholarship

 Thanks to generous donors funding individual scholarships and endowing perpetual scholarships, the following scholarships are currently available.
 Donor-Funded Scholarship balances change regularly, so check back periodically for scholarship opportunities.
-Please click here to begin your application process.
-Your application typically takes two weeks to be processed and our staff will match your request to one of the scholarships described below.

 Blue Ridge Potters Guild Scholarships

-Thanks to the Guild, residents of Virginia in need of financial assistance to participate in a clay class may apply for one of these two scholarships covering tuition, housing and meals.
+Thanks to the Guild, residents of Virginia in need of financial assistance to participate in a clay class may apply for one of these two scholarships covering tuition, housing, and meals.

 Danny Wilson Dance Scholarship

 Two dance class scholarships have been funded by those who cared for Danny Wilson and his family.
-Danny worked and played (and danced!) at the Folk School for decades, and these tuition, housing and meals scholarships honor his memory.
+Danny worked and played (and danced!) at the Folk School for decades, and these tuition, housing, and meals scholarships honor his memory.